olivroy/brisk/README.md

 Since the side effects are mild, we will assign greater weight on ensuring that the drug works (75%) and a lower weight on the side effects (25%).
-Therefore, if an arm in the clinicial trial had a known “true” response rate of 60% and a side-effect rate of 10%, the benefit-risk value would be
+Therefore, if an arm in the clinical trial had a known “true” response rate of 60% and a side-effect rate of 10%, the benefit-risk value would be